zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 _foo_ can require _bar_, because Node.js looks modules up in the directory structure till the root of the disk.
-And _foo_ can also require _foo_, because it is in a folder called _node_modues_ (yep, this is what some package do).
+And _foo_ can also require _foo_, because it is in a folder called _node_modues_ (yep, this is what some packages do).

 ## Are you convinced?